lanahuong/psa/README.md

 ```

 Other parameters can be customized :
-- time pace in fs with `-dt`, default is 100 fs
+- time pace in fs with `-dt`, default is 100fs
 - time supersampling with `-s`, default is 20
 - the scheme used by the solver with `-m`, choose from `ctcs ftcs btcs`, default is ctcs

+The supersampling factor allows to increase the simulation precision by reducing the effective time interval used in the solver.
+With less precise methods such as FTCS
+you need to set it to at least 200 to have good results, with the default time pace of 100fs.

 ## Examples

 You can try to run examples located in `examples/`.